EngineerAlexander/bytepress/README.md

     sudo apt-get install build-essential # For Debian/Ubuntu
     # Or for Fedora:
     # sudo dnf groupinstall "C Development Tools and Libraries"
-    # Or for Alpine (as in the dev container):
-    # apk add alpine-sdk
     ```
 *   **Qt 6 Development Libraries:**
     ```bash
     sudo apt-get install qt6-base-dev qt6-tools-dev # For Debian/Ubuntu
     # Or for Fedora (package names might vary, e.g., qt6-qtbase-devel):
     # sudo dnf install qt6-qtbase-devel qt6-qttools-devel
-    # Or for Alpine (as in the dev container):
-    # apk add qt6-qtbase-dev qt6-qttools-dev qt6-qtdeclarative-dev qt6-qtsvg-dev qt6-qtimageformats-dev
     ```

 ## Building BytePress